Obenny/employee-management-system-1/README.md

 - Allow ADMIN to Create/Retrieve/Update/Delete Companies in the system [ DONE ]
 - Allow ADMIN to Create/Retrieve/Update/Delete Employees in the system [ DONE ]

+### Sample Screenshots
+- Sample screenshots can be found on the screenshots-folder

 ## Built With Template from

 * [mini-crm](https://github.com/Obenny/mini-crm)